Library of Resources

 |Surivors Network of Those Abused by Priests (SNAP): Organization||

 An organization of adult survivors of sexual abuse by priests and clergy, and their allies, addressing healing and justice.
 Chapters and groups in over 50 US cities.

 |Supporting Woman Abuse Survivors as Mothers: A Resource to Support Parenting||

-Link to the book "Helping Children Thrive", which helps women who have survived abuse parent their children, and explains possible obstacles they may encounter and how to navigate through them.
+Guidebook for professionals to help women who have experienced domestic violence understand possible challenges and obstacles they may encounter while parenting children, and how to navigate through them.

 |Support for Partners: Organization||

 Support and information for partners of an adult survivor of child sex abuse.